patchstack/academy/src/content/docs/wordpress/Vulnerabilities/wordpress-afr.md

 ---
 title: Arbitrary File Read
+contributors:
+    - rafiem
 ---

 ## Introduction

-This section covers cases of possible Arbitrary File Read on WordPress.
+This article covers cases of possible Arbitrary File Read on WordPress.
 This includes improper file fetch handling inside of the plugin/theme which can be used to read arbitrary local files inside of the server.

 ## Useful Functions